 For most HNI investors looking for fixed income, real asset backing, and lifestyle value, branded resort sale-leaseback wins on the numbers.
 It pays more than FD, more than REIT distributions, gives you capital appreciation, and the lifestyle perks are real economic value, not marketing fluff.

 For investors who need liquidity or smaller ticket size, FD or REITs are the right answer.
-Do not lock ₹40 L into a 10-year lease if you might need that money in 18 months.
+Do not lock ₹40 L into a long-term, illiquid lease if you might need that money in 18 months.

 For everyone else, the question is not "resort vs REIT vs FD" — it is "how do I allocate across all three".
 A working portfolio for a 40-something HNI might be: ₹5 L liquid in FD for emergencies, ₹15 L in REIT for liquidity + RE exposure, and ₹50 L+ in resort sale-leaseback for fixed quarterly income and asset diversification.